sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-11-Simplified Switchboard Corpus.md

 -------------------------------------

 -   It will be lot more clearer and easy to use.
--   The creation of the corpus from the original files is automatic using java code.
+-   The creation of the corpus from the original files is automatic using Java code.
 -   It is also customizable so that we can extract different information from the corpus.

 Steps for Creating our version of dataset: